 Things I brought for this trip: Passport, Valid IDs, SG Dollar, Malaysian Ringgit, cellphone, and my precious SLR.

 We traveled by bus coming from Boonlay MRT Station on the East-West Line.
 It’s the best and cheaper way in getting to Johor Bahru.
 The journey was so comfortable and it took us fifteen minutes only.
 Later we headed to the immigration booth for entry to Malaysia.
 Service was fast and easy.
 From there we took two bus rides before we reach our destination.

-Be informed that Legoland has two separate theme parks with separate entrance fee; the main Legoland Theme Park and the Legoland Water Park.
+Legoland Malaysia Resort has two separate theme parks with separate entrance fees; the main Legoland Theme Park and the Legoland Water Park.
 Since I have no plan to get wet I chose the former.
 I suggest if you want to enjoy yourself fully in each theme park, buy tickets separately on two different days.